MUSTAFA892/Yolo_Custom_Training_Notebook/README.md

 # Custom YOLO Training and Deployment Guide

+---

 ## 1️⃣ Introduction
 This repository provides a complete setup for training, validating, and testing custom YOLO models using a well-structured dataset.
 It supports multiple YOLO model types, including detection, pose estimation, and classification.

 Additionally, this repository allows you to create labeled datasets using **LabelImg**, making it easy to generate bounding box annotations for training custom models.
+You can also import datasets directly from **Roboflow**.

 ---